 Kimberly Morales writes about how to eat ridiculously well on a minuscule budget at her popular blog, Poor Girl Eats Well.
-One of the things I love about her is that “well” means both healthful and delicious.
-And to do it all on the cheap?
-That’s a win-win-win in my book.
+She’s an enthusiastic supporter of October Unprocessed — and if she can do it on her tight budget, anyone can.

 As Halloween descends upon us and the holiday months of rich comfort foods, desserts and drinks approach, I have mixed emotions about my 31 days of zero processed foods -0 otherwise known as October: Unprocessed — coming to an end.
 Aside from getting to play dress-up and enjoying a night of ghoulish hedonism, I look forward to Halloween for the same reason most children do: Candy!
 Chocolate candy, to be exact.
 I’ve never quite understood the concept of candy without chocolate, and though I prefer more “adult” chocolates now, the lure of those fun-size Milky Ways, Twix, and M&Ms is beyond irresistible to me.
 I always end up buying a couple bags of these during the Halloween season, with the sole intent of treating myself.